powsybl/pypowsybl-jupyter/docs/user_guide/network_explorer.md

 - nad_parameters: layout properties to adjust the svg rendering for the NAD
 - sld_parameters: layout properties to adjust the svg rendering for the SLD
 - use_line_geodata: When False (default) the network map tab does not use the network's line geodata extensions; Each line is drawn as a straight line connecting two substations.
+- nad_profile: property to customize labels and style for the NAD